EyalRuf/Arduino-rfid-nfc/Readme.txt

 There are 3 examples that are ordered from simple to more complicated.
 If you're somewhat new to coding and or arduino, I'd highly suggest just trying to make example 1 work before jumping into the more complex ones.
-I also added some pictures of the settup but clearer instructions for it can be found in the link 'Arduino - RFID-NFC - Arduino Tutorial'.
+I also added some pictures of the settup, but clearer instructions for how to set up all the cables and etc can be found in the links mentioned below.

 Written by Eyal Rufeisen - e.rufeisen@st.hanze.nl .